Software for design and analysis of illumination and optical systems.

 Choice of Ray Tracing Modes

-Analysis Mode is used for tracing a moderate number of rays (hundreds to thousands) with complete freedom to analyze results on any surface interactively.
+Analysis Mode: Ideal for tracing moderate numbers of rays (hundreds to thousands) with the ability to interactively analyze results on any surface.

 Source, Material, Fluorescence, and Surface Property Database